n-9891-b/BrickBreaker/README.md

 2. Fix ball direction when bouncing off of each other.
 3. Fix if brick has similar color to background, change the brick color.
 4. Add lives feature.
+5. Add multilevel feature.
-5. Add choose theme feature.
+6. Add choose theme feature.